Sexual assault: Prevention

 The MVP: Mentors in Violence Prevention was written by Jackson Katz.
-This program focuses on discussing a male bystander who did not intervene when woman was in danger.
-An emphasis is placed on encouraging men to be active bystanders rather than standing by when they notice abuse.
+This program focuses on discussing a male bystander who did not intervene when a woman was in danger.
+An emphasis is placed on encouraging men to be active bystanders, rather than standing by when they notice abuse.
 The bulk of the presentation is on processing hypothetical scenarios.
 Outcomes reported in research literature include lower levels of sexism and increased belief that participants could prevent violence against women.

-The Green Dot program was written by Dorothy Edwards.
+The Green Dot Bystander Intervention program was written by Dorothy Edwards.
 This program includes both motivational speeches and peer education focused on bystander intervention.
 Outcomes show that program participation is associated with reductions in rape myth acceptance and increased bystander intervention.

 The city of Edmonton, Canada, initiated a public education campaign aimed at potential perpetrators.
 Posters in bar bathrooms and public transit centers reminded men that "It's not sex when she's wasted" and "It's not sex when he changes his mind".
 The campaign was so effective that it spread to other cities.
 "The number of reported sexual assaults fell by 10 per cent last year in Vancouver, after the ads were featured around the city.
 It was the first time in several years that there was a drop in sexual assault activity."

 President Barack Obama and Vice President Joe Biden introduced in September 2014 a nationwide campaign against sexual assault entitled "It's on us".
 The campaign includes tips against sexual assault, as well as broad scale of private and public pledges to change to provoke a cultural shift, with a focus on student activism, to achieve awareness and prevention nationwide.
 UC Berkeley, NCAA and Viacom have publicly announced their partnership.

 Additionally, CODIS checks whether the qualifying offense sample, DNA taken from an offender for committing a crime, was also a sexual assault.
 If a person committed sexual offenses in the past, this system would reveal a pattern of serial sexual offending.
 Using CODIS to compare backlogged rape kit tests can lead to prevention of future sexual assaults.

 Prevalence

+Reported by country

-A United Nations report compiled from government sources showed that more than 250,000 cases of rape or attempted rape were recorded by police annually.
-The reported data covered 65 countries.
+United Nations Office on Drugs and Crime (UNODC) reports compiled from government sources show that more than 250,000 cases of sexual violence were reported to the police annually.
+The annual recorded sexual assaults per capita for the last available year is shown below for individual countries.
+The United Nations Office on Drugs and Crime categorizes sexual assault and rape as distinct forms of sexual violence, hence the below statistics on sexual assault exclude rape.
+Definitions of sexual assault differs between countries.